populse/mia_processes/docs/source/documentation/preprocess/spm/Normalize12.rst

       ex.

 - *normalized_files*
-    Normalised other files (a list of items which are an existing file name).
+    Normalised other files (a list of items which are a pathlike object or string representing an existing file).

     ::